DomDomo/PersonalPortfolio/README.md

 # PersonalPortfolio

-This is my unfinished personal portfolio website, so there are only templates for my projects to put in.
+This is my soon to be redeveloped personal portfolio website, so there are only templates for my projects to put in.
 There is also a blog component that sorts posts by category.

 ## Getting started